 In addition the toolkit will provide information on how management of protected areas can support achieving EU policy objectives as laid down among others in the Birds and Habitats Directives.
 Both directives have been transposed in national legislation in EU member states and instead of referring to the national nature protection legislation of each individual member states the toolbox refers to the two most important EU Directives.
 Next to the Birds and Habitats Directives also the EU Water Framework Directive, the Common Agricultural Policy and the EU Biodiversity Strategy provide important information and guidance on how to ensure that biodiversity loss is stopped.

 An important tool for halting biodiversity loss is the creation of ecological networks which allow species to disperse and migrate.
 This issue has become ever more relevant in view of climate change and is addressed under “fragmentation and connectivity”.

 Since the Millennium Ecosystem Assessment Report of 2005 the economy has entered ecology and the assessment of ecosystem services has become an important topic in nature conservation.
 Providing insight in the services ecosystems provide to society has become a manner to show that ecosystems do not only provide soft values as biodiversity and landscape beauty but show that these values represent an economic value as well.
 The toolbox therefore provides information on how to map ecosystem services and how to attach monetary value to these ecosystem services.

-In response to the Eurosite questionnaire, managers also stressed the need for designing SMART objectives.
-Last but not least, "how to source the required funds for the implementation of the planned management interventions" was indicated as an important topic as well.
+In response to the Eurosite questionnaire, managers also stressed the need for designing SMART objectives as well as on how funds can be acquired for the implementation of the planned management interventions.
+These topics will be addressed in the further development of this toolkit.